joshi95/ballsort_solver/README.md

 # Ballsort Solver
-A puzzle solver for the game BallSort
+A puzzle solver for the game [BallSort](https://play.google.com/store/apps/details?id=com.GMA.Ball.Sort.Puzzle&hl=en_IN)

 ## Getting Started

-This project is 100% return in python3 so all you need is to clone the repo and start playing it with the tests.
+This project is written in python3 without any external dependencies so all you need to be up and running is to clone the repo and start playing with the tests.

+It can solves any given game state and give a possible moves solution for it.

+Both BFS and DFS stategy is getting used to generate the solution space.
+But BFS implementation requires optimization as it takes ages to solve for big puzzle levels.
+Will try to improve that if get time in future.

-Currently test coverage is very poor will try to improve that.
+Currently test coverage is very poor will try to improve.

+If anybody wants to contribute pr's are welcomed :).

 ### Prerequisites